cyrillebenoit/LiveSplit.GradedSplits/README.md

 Chlorate - https://chlorate.ca/ - for putting in effort with ideas+testing+bug reporting, as well as making the icons, https://chlorate.ca/split-icons/

-protomagicalgirl - http://proto.ml - for putting in lots of effort ideas+testing+bug reporting, and advertising!
+excogs - https://twitter.com/excogs - for putting in lots of effort ideas+testing+bug reporting, and advertising!

+Dyceron - https://twitter.com/Dyceron - reported a bug and I appreciate that